Factbox: Obama's second-term Cabinet takes shape

 - Xerox Chief Executive Ursula Burns

-- Daniel Doctoroff - chief executive of the financial news service Bloomberg and a former deputy mayor of New York City under Mayor Michael Bloomberg, founder of the eponymous company.
+- Daniel Doctoroff - chief executive of the financial news service Bloomberg, and a former deputy mayor of New York City

 Possible replacements:

-- Christine Gregoire - a former Washington state governor, Gregoire has been mentioned as a potential candidate for three energy-related positions in Obama’s Cabinet: the Environmental Protection Agency, Interior and Energy.
+- Christine Gregoire - a former Washington state governor, Gregoire has been mentioned as a potential candidate for several positions in Obama’s Cabinet.

-- Byron Dorgan - former North Dakota senator who was a member of the Senate Energy Committee and focuses on energy issues at the Bipartisan Policy Center, a Washington think tank.

-- Bill Ritter - former Colorado governor who helped reform regulations on oil and gas in his state, and now advocates for responsible oil and gas drilling from a post at Colorado State University.
+- Los Angeles Mayor Antonio Villaraigosa, a Hispanic American who is a rising star in the Democratic Party.

 The top job at the OMB has been vacant for a year since Jack Lew moved into the chief of staff role.